Kobe Bryant Mural Removed After Indianapolis Community Complained It Was Too Ugly

-A myriad of Kobe Bryant tributes have poured in following the tragic helicopter crash that took his life and the lives of eight others.
+A myriad Kobe Bryant tributes have poured in following the tragic helicopter crash that took his life and the lives of eight others.
 Not all tributes have been well-received, with one mural being recently removed after numerous complaints were received from the community.

 In the mural, the Lakers legend is wearing his number 24 jersey with the team color purple on either side.
-He is depicted leaning on a basketball with his lips pursed, and a large tuft of armpit hair on display.
+He is depicted leaning on a basketball with his lips pursed and a large tuft of armpit hair on display.

 The artwork quickly caught the attention of passersby who began sharing it online.
-Although some were impressed with how quickly the art was put up, this was mostly shared on social media by people who were mocking the painting.
+Although some were impressed with how quickly the art was put up, the image was mostly shared on social media by people who were mocking the painting.

 The jokes and the scrutiny began to pour in.